Last updated: April 30, 2021

 - 81 patients were included in the standard of care group and 132 in the early corticosteroid group.

-- Multivariate regression analysis demonstrated an independent reduction in the composite endpoint at 14 days controlling for other factors (adjusted odds ratio: 0.41; 95% confidence interval, .22-.77).
+- Multivariate regression analysis demonstrated an independent reduction in the composite endpoint at 14 days controlling for other factors (adjusted OR, 0.41; 95% CI, .22-.77).